DanteLore/dantelore/content/posts/one-for-the-road.md

 With the Kafka Connect ingest solution, the schema violation errors will cause the whole file to be rejected and moved to the "error" folder.
 In some cases this is what we want - but there are many reasons why it might not be:

-* The rows in the file might be unrelated and important - so we might want to load those which worked ASAP and deal with the bad ones later.
-* Having the errored rows in Kafka may allow us to develop a better process for error reporting, monitoring and error correction.
-* Validation might involve other data in Kafka somehow (joins etc).
-* As much of the data flow as possible is safe within Kafka - with less files hanging around in random locations.
+<ul><li>The rows in the file might be unrelated and important - so we might want to load those which worked ASAP and deal with the bad ones later.</li><li>Having the errored rows in Kafka may allow us to develop a better process for error reporting, monitoring and error correction.</li><li>Validation might involve other data in Kafka somehow (joins etc).</li><li>As much of the data flow as possible is safe within Kafka - with less files hanging around in random locations.</li></ul>

 <img src="http://logicalgenetics.com/wp-content/uploads/2018/12/Errors-in-Kafka-1024x883.png"/>